Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient Language Understanding: Experiments

 \subsection{Experiment settings}

 \textbf{Baselines.} We select r1-distill-Llama-8B~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} and DeepHermes-3-Llama-3-8B~\cite{deephermes3} due to their state-of-the-art performance and open-source availability.
-We perform fine-tuning on these models following our proposed approach (denote \emph{English-Pivoted CoT Training} (OURS)).
-We compare the performance of our method against several existing multilingual adaptation techniques, including multilingual reasoning fine-tuning (denote \emph{Native CoT Training}), model merging and layer swap.
+We perform fine-tuning on these models following our proposed approach (denote \emph{English-Pivoted CoT Training}).
+We compare the performance of our method against several existing multilingual adaptation techniques, including few-shot prompting~\cite{shi2023language}, multilingual reasoning fine-tuning (denote \emph{Native CoT Training})~\cite{anand2024multilingualmathematicalreasoningadvancing,lai-nissim-2024-mcot}, model merging~\cite{yadav2023tiesmerging,tao-etal-2024-unlocking} and layer swap~\cite{bandarkar2025layer} with Llama-3.1-8B-Instruct~\cite{grattafiori2024llama3herdmodels} following the default hyperparameter setup.

-Given the limited availability of reasoning data in low-resource languages, a practical approach is leveraging machine translation.
-Specifically, we use the NLLB translation model to translate existing reasoning datasets into our target languages Bespoke~\cite{bespoke_stratos} into Irish, pensez~\cite{ha2025pensezdatabetterreasoning} into French.
-For Chinese, a high-resource language, a corpus is available, named congliu~\cite{Chinese-Data-Distill-From-R1}.
-We sample the amount of data in target language to be 10,000 samples, and also add in 10.000 English samples from the same source to prevent forgetting.
+Given the limited availability of reasoning data in low-resource languages, following recent works~\cite{tao-etal-2024-unlocking,liu-etal-2025-translation}, we use NLLB-3.3B~\cite{costa2022no} to translate existing reasoning datasets: Bespoke~\cite{bespoke_stratos} into Irish, pensez~\cite{ha2025pensezdatabetterreasoning} into French.
+For Chinese, a high-resource language, we leverage congliu~\cite{Chinese-Data-Distill-From-R1}, and translate to English for our approach.
+We sample the amount of data in target language to be $N=8{,}000$ samples, and add in 8{,}000 English samples from the same source to prevent forgetting.
 In our approach, reasoning traces originally in target languages are translated into English for training purposes.
-While the amount of data we leverage for adaptation to low-resource languages is relatively small (e.g., compared to 800,000 samples used in~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}), the evaluation results presented in Section~\ref{sec:results} illustrate a clear improvement for our method, highlighting its effectiveness.
+While the amount of data we leverage for adaptation to low-resource languages is relatively small (e.g., compared to 800{,}000 samples used in~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}), our evaluation results illustrate a clear improvement, highlighting its effectiveness.
 We note that all evaluation datasets are created or manually verified by humans, ensuring accuracy and quality.